olehmberg/winter/README.md

 **Integration of Multiple Data Sources: Building a Movie Dataset**

 The WInte.r framework is used to integrate data from multiple sources within the [Web Data Integration](http://dws.informatik.uni-mannheim.de/en/teaching/courses-for-master-candidates/ie670webdataintegration/) course offered by [Professor Bizer](http://dws.informatik.uni-mannheim.de/bizer) at the University of Mannheim.
 The basic case study in this course is the integration of movie data from multiple Web data sources.
-In addition, student teams use the WInte.r famework to integrate data about different topics as part of the projects that they conduct during the course.
+In addition, student teams use the WInte.r framework to integrate data about different topics as part of the projects that they conduct during the course.

 **Integration of Large Numbers of Data Sources: Augmenting the DBpedia Knowledge base with Web Table Data**